 Recognising a young person aged 14 to 18 who cares for a family member with a disability or illness.

-Up to three finalists from the Caring in the Community categories and five finalists from the Young Carer categories will be selected and invited to attend a special award ceremony held at The Constitutional Centre in Perth.
-Finalists selected from country areas will be offered assistance to attend the awards.
+Up to three finalists from the Caring in the Community categories and five finalists from the Young Carer categories will be selected and invited to attend a special award ceremony in Perth.
+Finalists selected from country areas may be offered assistance to attend the awards (conditions apply).

 Please note: In previous years, YPWC finalists have also been offered the opportunity to apply for educational scholarships.
 Due to funding restrictions, from 2015 onwards we will no longer be able to offer scholarships to finalists.

 Nominations can be made online at www.youngpeoplewhocare.com.au.
 Nominations close Friday 25th September 2015.